What is a knee fracture?

 Whenever there is a broken bone anywhere in the body, there is likely to be chronic pain.
 Knee fractures are no different.
 With this injury, you can expect that there will be painful aching within the knee joint after a fracture.
 Some patients are able to pinpoint the exact moment when a fracture of a bone occurs.
 Other patients will not think that the pain they are experiencing is due to a broken bone.
 There are other symptoms to watch out for that do not necessarily mean that a bone is broken, but that medical treatment is needed immediately in order to receive an appropriate diagnosis.
 Imaging techniques such as x-rays are crucial in determining if you have a knee fracture.
 Some other symptoms of a knee fracture can look like:

 - Instant swelling around the knee joint

-- No amount of pressure can be set on the hurt knee
+- No amount of pressure can be placed upon the injured knee

 How do I prevent knee fractures?

-The knee joint consists of four bones.
-These bones are the femur, proximal tibia, proximal fibula and patella.
-If any of these knee bones are injured, there is a knee fracture.
-Protecting the knee bones is the ultimate way to prevent fractures or broken bones.
+The knee joint consists of the four bones that come together at the middle of the leg.
+As stated above, these bones are the distal femur, proximal tibia, proximal fibula and patella.
+If any of these knee bones are compromised with a loss of anatomical congruity, there is a knee fracture.
+Protecting the knee bones consists of placing importance on several methods of prevention of a fracture.
 Some ways to protect your knees and prevent fractures are:

 - Wearing knee pads during contact sports